spheronFdn/docs/.github/contribution-guidelines.md

 When you are ready to make changes, please create a pull request on GitHub.
 Provide a detailed description of what you have done and why.
 Maintainers will review your changes and provide you with feedback.

 ### Keeping Up-to-Date
-After submitting your changes, please keep your fork up to date with the latest changes made to the [SDK repository](https://github.com/spheronFdn/docs).
+After submitting your changes, please keep your fork up to date with the latest changes made to the [Documentation repository](https://github.com/spheronFdn/docs).
 This will ensure that your contributions are compatible with the project's latest version.